SNAP Benefits in New Mexico: How to Apply and Qualify

 This waiver allows you to buy hot, ready-to-eat foods with your EBT card when a disaster disrupts your ability to cook at home.

-The waiver applies automatically to all SNAP households in the affected area, so you do not need to apply.
-Simply use your EBT card at approved retailers for hot food purchases.
+The waiver applies automatically to all SNAP households in the affected area, so no application is needed.
+Simply use your EBT card at authorized retailers for hot food purchases.